The Ayurvedic Center for Healing, Life, and Longevity

 Contact us at (505) 291-9698, Extension 131 or by email clinic/at/ayurveda.com.

 All clients must also submit a health history form.
 It is necessary that this form be submitted 48 hours before your appointment so that your practitioner can review it.
-You may request the forms to be e-mailed, faxed, or mailed to you.
+You may download the form HERE.
 Then email, mail, fax (505-294-7572), or drop off the completed form at the Ayurvedic Center for Healing, Life and Longevity, Tuesday through Friday, 9 am to 5 pm.
 Address is 11401 Menaul Blvd NE, Albuquerque, NM 87112.

 Clinic Operations Coordinator